-- 6.1 Competitors must be seated in a wheelchair to compete.
+- 4.2.1 Competitors must be seated in a wheelchair to compete.
 Scooters or cots/beds (with documented approval from Classification) may also be used.
 There is no restriction on seat height for BC3 Athletes, so long as they remain seated when releasing a ball.
-For all other Athletes the maximum seat height is 66cm from the floor to the lowest point of where the Athlete's buttock is in contact with the seat cushion. (ref.: 15.7.6) - 6.2 If a wheelchair breaks during the match, time must be stopped and the side will be given one ten (10) minute technical time out per match for repairs.
-If the wheelchair cannot be repaired the Athlete must carry on playing with the broken wheelchair or forfeit the match (ref.: 11.8). - 6.3 In case of dispute the Head Referee in conjunction with the Technical Delegate shall decide the ruling.
-Their decision is final. - 6.4 Adaptations to wheelchairs.
+For all other Athletes the maximum seat height is 66cm from the floor to the lowest point of where the Athlete's buttock is in contact with the seat cushion. (ref.: 15.7.3) - 4.2.2 If a wheelchair breaks during the match, time must be stopped and the side will be given one ten (10) minute technical time out per match for repairs.
+If the wheelchair cannot be repaired the Athlete may replace the broken wheelchair with another approved wheelchair between ends, or must carry on playing with the broken wheelchair.
+Any balls the athlete cannot play become dead balls. - 4.2.3 In case of a dispute involving a wheelchair the Head Referee in conjunction with the Technical Delegate shall decide the ruling.
+Their decision is final.

+4.3 Adaptations to wheelchairs.

-- 6.4.1 Athletes are permitted to use postural supports on their competition wheelchair for the purpose of supporting stabilisation of the body.
+- 4.3.1 Athletes are permitted to use postural supports on their competition wheelchair for the purpose of supporting stabilisation of the body.
 These supports may include pelvic straps, chest straps or harnesses, ankle straps, pommels, leg/foot straps, thoracic supports.
-This type of support must be reviewed, approved and documented during the Classification process. - 6.4.2 Any additional device added to the Athlete's sport specific wheelchair will be reviewed by both Referees and Classifiers.
-NO additional device may be added to the sport wheelchair that will provide additional stability, or control or direct the Upper Limb/Lower Limb (UL/LL) when propelling the ball. - 6.4.3 A Referee or Classifier has the authority to ask the Athlete to remove any added undocumented device, that is deemed to give the Athlete an unfair advantage when propelling the ball into the playing area (e.g., an external guide that assists the direction of a throw/kick/release).
+This type of support must be reviewed, approved and documented during the Classification process. - 4.3.2 Any additional device added to the Athlete's sport specific wheelchair will be reviewed by both Referees and Classifiers.
+NO additional device may be added to the sport wheelchair that will provide additional stability, or control or direct the Upper Limb/Lower Limb (UL/LL) when propelling the ball.

+4.3.3 A Referee or Classifier has the authority to ask the Athlete to remove any added undocumented device, that is deemed to give the Athlete an unfair advantage when propelling the ball into the playing area (e.g., an external guide that assists the direction of a throw/kick/release).